radojicic23/dsa-for-absolute-dummies/README.md

 ```

 ## DSA for Absolute Dummies😵‍💫
-- This is a super simplified examples of the common data structures and algorithms written in easy to read C++, Python and JS (for now).
+- This is a super simplified examples of the common data structures and algorithms written in easy to read C++ (for now), Python and JS (later I'll add it).
 - Reading through this will help you learn about what data structures and algorithms, how to use them etc.

 ## Why should I care to do this?
 - Lack of good courses and good books.
 - It's simple, I like to learn about this stuff and every day I am working on this, I am learning too.
-- Because I need it to refresh my memmory if I am stuck on something or whatever..
+- Because I need it to refresh my memory if I am stuck on something or whatever..
-- You can user it to refresh your memmory too or to learn something new, but easy way (it's hard but it will get easier in time).
+- You can user it to refresh your memory too or to learn something new, but easy way (it's hard but it will get easier in time).

 ## But data structures and algorithms are so hard!
 - Yes.
 Life is hard.
 I have just one question on that.
 Do you remember that first day you enter this field of programming and IT in general?